 \section{Introduction}

 With the advent of powerful \textit{universal} image segmentation architectures \cite{cheng2021per, cheng2021mask2former, jain2023oneformer, gu2024dataseg}, it is highly desirable to prioritize the computational efficiency of these architectures for their enhanced scalability, \eg, use on resource-limited edge devices.
 These architectures are extremely useful in tackling instance \cite{he2017mask}, semantic \cite{tu2008auto}, and panoptic \cite{kirillov2019panoptic} segmentation tasks using one generalized architecture, owing to the transformer-based \cite{vaswani2017attention} modules.
 These universal architectures leverage DEtection TRansformers or DETR-style \cite{carion2020end} modules and represent both \textit{stuff} and \textit{things} categories \cite{kirillov2019panoptic} using general feature tokens.
-This is an incredible advantage over preceding segmentation methods \cite{sun2023remax, hu2023you, xu2024rap} in literature that require careful considerations in design specifications.
-Hence, these segmentation architectures reduce the need for task-specific choices which favor performance of one task over the other \cite{cheng2021mask2former}.
+This is an incredible advantage over preceding segmentation methods \cite{sun2023remax, hu2023you, xu2024rap} in the literature that require careful considerations in design specifications.
+Hence, these segmentation architectures reduce the need for task-specific choices that favor the performance of one task over the other \cite{cheng2021mask2former}.

-State-of-the-art models for universal segmentation like Mask2former (M2F) \cite{cheng2021mask2former} are built on the key idea inspired from DETR: ``mask'' classification is versatile enough to address both semantic- and instance-level segmentation tasks.
-However, the problem of efficient M2F-style architectures have been under-explored.
-With backbone architectures (\eg, Resnet-50 \cite{he2016deep}, SWIN-Tiny \cite{liu2021swin}), \cite{li2023lite} showed that DETR-style models incur the highest computations from the transformer encoder due to maintaining full length token representations from multi-scale backbone features.
-While existing works like \cite{li2023lite, lv2023detrs} primarily focus on scaling the input token to improve efficiency, this approach often neglects other aspects of model optimization and leads to a ``one-size-fits-all'' solution (Figure~\ref{fig:teaser_a}).
+State-of-the-art models for universal segmentation like Mask2former (M2F) \cite{cheng2021mask2former} are built on the key idea inspired by DETR: ``mask'' classification is versatile enough to address both semantic- and instance-level segmentation tasks.
+However, the problem of efficient M2F-style architectures has been underexplored.
+With backbone architectures (\eg, Resnet-50 \cite{he2016deep}, SWIN-Tiny \cite{liu2021swin}), \cite{li2023lite} showed that DETR-style models incur the highest computations from the transformer encoder due to maintaining full-length token representations from multi-scale backbone features.
+While existing works like \cite{li2023lite, lv2023detrs} primarily focus on scaling the input token to improve efficiency, this approach often neglects other aspects of model optimization and leads to a ``one-size-fits-all'' solution (\cref{fig:teaser_a}).
 This limitation leaves significant room for further efficiency improvements.